simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 Once you have determined a clinical event did indeed occur, the next step is to assess its timing.
 As noted above, you might have to travel between sentences or consult complete notes to confirm the date.
 Once you are ready to enter this information, click on the data entry field under the "ENTER NEW DATE" button.
 You will be prompted with a calendar.
 Once the date displayed is correct, press on button "ENTER NEW DATE".

 Given the nature of clinical narratives, not all events will be precisely dated.
 For example, a clinician might refer to an event only with the month and year, not the day.
 Such information can still be entered by using simple approximation guidelines.
 In CEDARS, if only the year of an event is known, enter July 1st of that year (e.g. "2020-07-01").
 If only they year and month are known, enter the 15th day of that month/year (e.g. "2020-11-15" if the event was in November of 2020).
+When approximating a date, it is good practice to document this detail in a comment (see below).

 ### Deleting an Event Date